-2.1.2 The paediatric patient
+2.2 The paediatric patient

 There are specific age dependent considerations with respect to the pre-anaesthesia assessment and preparation of the paediatric patient.
-The location, nature and timing of the medical assessment will need to consider the developmental stage, the level of awareness and understanding of the procedure as well as the anxiety level of the patient and the family.
+The location, nature and timing of the medical consultation will need to consider the developmental stage, the level of awareness and understanding of the procedure as well as the anxiety level of the patient and the family.
 The consultation may vary from full informed consent with a child (although ability to sign consent will be determined by jurisdictional requirements), to consultation independent of the child due to age, understanding or anxiety levels.
 The assessment should build rapport and minimise anxiety in a manner which provides developmentally appropriate understanding of the anaesthetic process (refer to PG29(A) Guideline for the provision of anaesthesia care to children).

-2.2 Fasting guideline
+3. Appendix 1 - Fasting guideline

-The accompanying fasting appendix is intended to be indicative for the purpose of providing guidance to minimise aspiration risk and adverse events whilst also improving physiological outcomes and patient comfort.
+The accompanying appendix on fasting is intended to provide guidance to minimise aspiration risk and adverse events whilst also improving physiological outcomes and patient comfort.